 Fun and Plush Dog Puzzle Toys

-Similar to the games above, there are a variety of puzzle toys available at the AKC Shop that will be especially invigorating for your dog if they’re food motivated.
+Similar to the games above, there are a variety of puzzle toys available that will be especially invigorating for your dog if they’re food motivated.
 The objective, of course, is to have them use their brain to earn the reward.
 These interactive toys improve your dog’s memory, as well as teach them to focus on a specific task for a period of time.

 DIY Dog Agility Course

 This is not only mentally stimulating for your dog, but physically as well!
-You can easily make an obstacle course out of common household objects.
+You can easily make an obstacle course out of common household objects or buy an affordable dog agility set online.
 Set up your dining room chairs and have your dog weave through them, or set up a broom or mop to have them jump over.
 Your dog will be following your cues to get through the course, but they’ll be having so much fun they won’t even realize you’re training them!

 If you find your dog is truly excelling with this, you may consider getting them involved in agility.